ricogu/CarSales/README.md

 docker-compose up -d
 ```

-Wait for the compose to complete (around 10mins) and wait another 5s for database initialization
+Wait for the composing to complete (around 10 mins) and wait another 5s for database initialization

 If you are using a compute instance by a cloud provider (AWS, Azure, GCP, etc), please edit the security group to allow inbound TCP traffic on port 80 and 8080